-- extension (if possible) with your team name.
-In the first 10 seconds of the video, state your name, your team name, and your school.
-You may use any recording device readily available (cell phone, computer, camera) to record the video.
-The focus of the video should be your presentation and content, not high production quality. - c.
-Selection of Semi-Finalists: Twelve teams will be selected to compete at the HCSC.
-Confirmed teams will have until 11:59pm CDT on Monday, April 3, 2023 to submit their formal, 10-page business plan via email at startup@uark.edu.
-Teams must also submit media materials to be used in print, web, and other media formats.
-Media materials include: - i.
-100-word team descriptions - ii.
-Team/team member photos - iii.
-Product or prototype photos (if applicable) - iv.
-Company logo - v.
-University logo/University External Relations/PR/Marketing contact information - d.
-Written Business Plan: The 12 teams that are invited to compete at the HCSC are required to submit a written business plan.
-Although the written plan is not a formal part of the scoring for the investment pitch competition, judges are asked to read the plans ahead of the competition and are told that they can consider it when ranking teams.
-The plan is similar to the Executive Summary, but 10 pages of text and six pages of appendices are allowed.
+- The plan is similar to the Executive Summary, but 10 pages of text and 6 pages of appendices are allowed.
 Files must be submitted in Adobe Acrobat PDF.
-Files should be named according to the following format: - BP_CompanyName_UniversityName.pdf and should be emailed to Madison Sutton at startup@uark.edu.
-The text portion of the plan (10 pages; 1.5 line spacing, 12-point font, 1-inch margins) should present all pertinent information in a clear and concise manner.
-The appendix is limited to 6 pages and should provide detailed financial information or include materials that supports the findings, statements, and observations in the plan.
-Plans with fewer than 6 pages of appendices may not use the remaining pages to increase the length of their business plan beyond 10 pages.
-In total, the maximum number of document pages is 18: 10 for business plan, 6 for appendices, 1 for cover page, and 1 for table of contents (optional). - i.
-Contents: Similar to the Executive Summary, we recommend your business plan include the following information: - Executive Summary (1 1⁄2- 2 pages, including summary financials and your investor ask) - Opportunity - What problem are you addressing? - What are the size and growth rate of the market? - What trends are influencing the market opportunity? - Product or Service - What are you selling? - What evidence do you have that it works? - What is your value proposition?
-(How does it eliminate customer pain/benefit customers?) - How does it fit into existing customer processes? - What is the status of your intellectual property (if any)? - What key milestones must you reach before your product/service is ready for market? - Competitive Analysis - Who are the current competitors in the market?
+Files should be named according to the following format: BP\CompanyName\UniversityName.pdf and should be emailed to Madison Stricklen at startup@uark.edu. - The text portion of the plan (10 pages; 1.5 line spacing, 12-point font, 1-inch margins) should present all pertinent information in a clear and concise manner. - The appendix is limited to 6 pages and should provide detailed financial information or include materials that supports the findings, statements, and observations in the plan.
+Plans with fewer than 6 pages of appendices may not use the remaining pages to increase the length of their business plan beyond 10 pages. - In total, the maximum number of document pages is 18: 10 for business plan, 6 for appendices, 1 for cover page, and 1 for table of contents (optional). - ii.
+Content: Similar to the Executive Summary, we recommend your business plan include the following information: - Executive Summary (1 1⁄2- 2 pages, including summary financials and your investor ask) - Opportunity - What problem are you addressing? - What are the size and growth rate of the market? - What trends are influencing the market opportunity? - > Product or Service - What are you selling? - What evidence do you have that it works?

+- What is your value proposition?
+(How does it eliminate customer pain/benefit customers?) - How does it fit into existing customer processes? - What is the status of your intellectual property (if any)? - What key milestones must you reach before your product/service is ready for market?